 Further, if your spouse appears at the default hearing, the judge may give him/her time to file the responsive pleadings and may decline to rule on the divorce at the time.
 This would further draw out the process.

 Divorce is an emotional time.
-Sometimes people just need time to process it.
-If you are getting divorced – whether your spouse is willing or not – get legal representation.
+Sometimes, people just need time to process it.
+If you are getting divorced – whether your spouse is willing or not – get legal representation from a highly-experienced Seattle divorce attorney.
 It's important to have a lawyer who can help you negotiate with your spouse and manage the legal process for you.
 At the Law Offices of Molly B. Kenny, we do our best to ensure that your divorce is settled fairly and as quickly as possible.
 We are familiar with the above tactics and know how to approach solutions when a spouse wants to delay divorce.
 To learn more about our legal services or to schedule a consultation, please call today at 425-460-0550.